-The chief executive officer's performance incentive has a maximum value of 72% of fixed remuneration for achieving annual targets set by the Board, including financial performance, strategic goals, health and safety, and risk management.
-For the 2019 financial year, chief executive officer Michael Franks earned an \$114,064 performance incentive.
-This payment was made in 2020.
+The chief executive officer's performance incentive has a maximum value of 73% of fixed remuneration for achieving annual targets set by the Board, including financial performance, strategic goals, health and safety, and risk management.
+For FY21, the chief executive officer earned a \$470,063 performance incentive (94% of the possible payable incentive.)
+This incentive was paid in December 2021 (FY20 - \$388,988, paid early 2021).